Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Introduction

 \subsection{Two-sample tests for censored outcomes}

 In many clinical trials, the primary outcome is time to a certain event.
-The outcome may be censored, rendering the usual two-sample tests inapplicable or unable to control the type-I error.
+The outcome may be censored, rendering the usual two-sample tests inapplicable.
 In the presence of censoring, \citet{Gehan1965} proposed a permutation test using a generalized Wilcoxon statistic, and \citet{mantel1966} proposed the logrank test by combining the Mantel--Haenszel statistics for all contingency tables during the study period. \cite{Prentice1978} extended the two tests to more general linear rank tests. \cite{Aalen1978} and \citet{Gill1980} provided a full and rigorous study of the asymptotic properties of these tests.
-Most theoretical justifications for these two-sample tests have assumed that the units are i.i.d.\ samples from a hypothetical superpopulation \citep{Harrington1991}.
-However, this i.i.d.\ assumption can be violated when the units' outcomes are inhomogeneous or dependent on each other due to some {\rev (hidden)} risk factors. {\rev For example, in a multicenter clinical trial, each patient's outcome may depend on his/her own characteristic such as age and sex, and the outcomes for patients within the same center may be correlated due to the same environment or other center-specific factors \citep{Cai1999}.}
+Most theoretical justifications for these two-sample tests have assumed that the units are i.i.d.\ samples from some superpopulation \citep{Harrington1991}.
+However, this i.i.d.\ assumption can be violated when the units' outcomes are inhomogeneous or dependent on each other due to some (hidden) risk factors.
+For example, in a multicenter clinical trial, each patient's outcome may depend on his/her own characteristics such as age and sex, and the outcomes for patients within the same center may be correlated due to the same environment or other center-specific factors \citep{Cai1999}.